ruintterra/spark-cassandra-connector/doc/14_data_frames.md

 These methods are still useful if you need to express certain options only for a specific read or write, and not for the entire catalog.

-We using these methods you are required to set an option for `table` and `keyspace`
+When using these methods you are required to set an option for `table` and `keyspace`

 Example Read
 ```scala